Homebrew/legacy-homebrew/README.md

 ## Quick start / development mode

+NOTE: This quick start guide uses SBT to run the job server and the included test jar, but the normal development process is to create a separate project for Job Server jobs and to deploy the job server to a Spark cluster.

 You need to have [SBT](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html) installed.

 To set the current version, do something like this: